-- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the Head of School to explain the reasons for their decision.

-- The complainant to question the Head of School, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the Head of School. - Final statements to be made by both parties involved.
+- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the headteacher to explain the reasons for their decision. - The complainant to question the headteacher, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the headteacher. - Final statements to be made by both parties involved.